SimonScholz/simonscholz.github.io/content/tutorials/terraform-sensitive-vars/index.md

 ## Other strategies

 Of course there are also other (mostly commercial) options to work with sensitive data in terraform, e.g., KMS from Google or AWS etc, which are worth looking at.

+Or you can have a look at [Terraform Enterprise](https://developer.hashicorp.com/terraform/enterprise), which I'd consider the most sophisticated solution.